FardMan69420/Efficient-color-aimbot-using-Interception-Mouse-Driver/README.md

 # Why Interception & AutoItX3 instead of a normal / basic PixelSearch Color Aimbot?

 Altough this Color Aimbot it's basic, it can bypass / bypassed most known Kernel-Level Anti Cheats.
 (Used to bypass Vanguard, it can still bypass it with a more advanced color aimbot or sm.)
+Any AHK Script / Basic Color/Pixel Based Aimbot it's detected / just doesen't work on games like Valorant because of the new mouse bypass for Valorant, they are currently checking for LLMHF_INJECTED.

 You can use an older version of "rawaccel" instead of Interception it might bypass the ac.

 # AutoItX3